-The OUAC makes the application process easier because you can use one application to apply to multiple programs or Ontario universities.
+Applying through the OUAC makes the application process easier because you can use one website to apply to multiple programs or universities in Ontario.

-Be sure to apply by the application deadline for the term/program you wish to be admitted to.
+- Be sure to apply by the application deadline.

-Within 2 weeks of receiving your application information from the OUAC, we’ll send you an email with details about next steps in the admissions process.
-It's a good idea to add email@example.com to your contacts list to make sure you receive our emails.
+- Within 2 weeks of receiving your application, we’ll email you about next steps in the admissions process.
+It's a good idea to add email@example.com to your contacts to ensure you receive our emails.

-View additional videos of tips for applying to Waterloo.
+- View videos of tips for applying to Waterloo.

 Applying to co-op programs

-- If you're interested in a co-op program, you must check the co-op box on your OUAC application.
+- To apply to a co-op program, you must check the co-op box on your OUAC application.

-- If you apply to a co-op program that is also offered as a regular program and you're not admitted to co-op, you'll automatically be considered for the regular program if spaces are available.
+- If you apply to a co-op program that is also offered through the regular system of study and you're not admitted to co-op, you'll automatically be considered for the regular program if spaces are available.

-- Both the co-op and regular systems of study are available to all students regardless of citizenship.
+- Co-op and regular systems of study are available to all students regardless of citizenship.

-- To apply to additional Engineering programs at Waterloo, you can use the Admission Information Form (AIF) once you've applied.
-You'll receive instructions for completing your AIF after you've applied to Waterloo.
+- If you wish to be considered for an additional Engineering program, you can use the Admission Information Form (AIF) to request this.
+You'll receive instructions for completing your AIF once you've applied.

 - If you're also interested in Architecture at Waterloo, you can apply to that and one of our Engineering programs.